viktort/duration-calculator/README.md

 ```

 ##Additional
-Duration calculator workf with Day Light Saving hours too.
+Duration calculator works with Day Light Saving hours too.
 Tests are in place in test.js.
 Thanks to [Ollie Buck](https://github.com/shackpank) for contributing.
 Current version in now
 available from npm.